 Valuing privacy doesn’t assume you have something to hide.

-The impact of elevated privacy standards, or the absence thereof, is drastically subtler.
+The impact of elevated privacy standards, or the absence thereof, is drastically more subtle.
 It goes to the root of the society dynamics and values.

 We, as a society, have the option to prioritize privacy or not.
 We can demand stricter laws.
 We can request increased and more independent oversight of corporations and governments.
 Enhancing privacy in this way need not stifle innovation or jeopardize national security as some critics may attempt to persuade.

-And if, after an informed debate, we ultimately accept that the benefits of mass surveillance are required to prevent deaths, and that any death which may have been prevented by mass surveillance is one too many, then that’s fine.
-I personally think it is a skewed outcome.
+And if, after an informed debate, we ultimately accept that the benefits of mass surveillance are required to prevent deaths, and that any death which may have been prevented by mass surveillance is one too many, then at least we had the discussion.

 However, at a minimum, we must ensure that we are educated to the risks associated with a sacrifice of our privacy in the name of security, efficiency, convenience, innovation or other.